-Prerequisite(s): Acceptance into School of Education, enrolment in a third or fourth year education class for EDUC 302; EDUC 302 for EDUC 303.
+Prerequisite(s): Acceptance into School of Education, enrolment in a third or fourth year education class for EDUC 302; EDUC 302 for EDUC 303, and a minimum 2.70 GPA.
 EDUC 310 The Exceptional Child in the Regular Classroom (3 sem. hrs.)
-The study of the identification, etiology, diagnosis, and prognosis of students with exceptional learning needs such as learning and physical disabilities, visual and auditory impairments, behaviour disorders, intellectual delay, and giftedness.
+The study of the identification, etiology, diagnosis, and prognosis of students with exceptional learning needs such as learning and physical disabilities, visual and auditory impairments, behaviour disorders, intellectual delay, and giftedness as related to classroom experiences in schools.
 Cross-listed: PSYC 310.

 Prerequisite(s): EDUC 211 or PSYC 214; third year standing.
 (3-0 or 3-0) EDUC 321 Curriculum Planning for the Classroom (3 sem. hrs.)
 The theory and process of curriculum development based on a faith-informed understanding, with diverse applications of classroom curriculum planning.
-Topics include: definitions and aims of the curriculum; justifying the curriculum; current approaches to curriculum development; knowledge and curriculum content; curriculum integration; planning, constructing and implementing classroom units; evaluating and using curriculum resources; curriculum planning, implementation and evaluation beyond the classroom level.
-NB: Formerly EDUC 421.
+Topics include: definitions and aims of the curriculum; justifying the curriculum; current approaches to curriculum development; knowledge and curriculum content; curriculum integration; planning, constructing and implementing classroom units; evaluating and using curriculum resources; curriculum planning, implementation and evaluation of successful teacher planning methods.
 Prerequisite(s): EDUC 200 and third year standing, 2.5 GPA.
 (3-0; 3-0) EDUC 345 Gender and Education (3 sem.
 Hrs.)
-This course explores the relationship of gender and 190 education in the context of formalized schooling in Canada and around the world.
-By focusing on gender, this course considers the experiences of boys, girls, women, and men in their roles as students, classmates, teachers, and in positions of leadership.
-Students become familiar with gender as a sociological variable in schooling by exploring current sociological theories of education and current lived realities of girls and boys in schools.
-The course is guided by the assumption that one's faith impacts one's actions and attitudes in meaningful and thoughtful ways.
+An introduction to gender and education as a method of inquiry into the role of education in society.
+In particular, the course explores the relationship of gender and education in the context of formalized schooling, both in Canada and around the world.
+By focusing on gender, this course considers the experiences of people in their roles of students, classmates, teachers, and in positions of leadership.
+For people of faith, students will become familiar with 'gender' as a sociological variable (i.e. cultural) in schooling by exploring current sociological theories of education and current lived realities of girls and boys in schools.
 Prerequisite(s): third year standing, 2.5 GPA.